JuliaLang/www.julialang.org/jsoc/gsoc/quantumclifford.md

 **Recommended skills:** Basic knowledge of the [stabilizer formalism](https://krastanov.github.io/QuantumClifford.jl/dev/references/) used for simulating Clifford circuits.
 Familiarity with performance profiling tools in Julia and Julia's GPU stack, including [KernelAbstractions](https://github.com/JuliaGPU/KernelAbstractions.jl) and [Tullio](https://github.com/mcabbott/Tullio.jl).

 **Mentors:** [Stefan Krastanov](https://github.com/Krastanov)

+**Expected duration:** 175 hours (but applicants can scope it to a longer project by including work on GPU-accelerated Gaussian elimination used in the canonicalization routines)

+**Difficulty:** Easy/medium if the applicant is familiar with Julia, even without understanding of Quantum Information Science (but applicants can scope it to "hard" by including the afforementioned additional topics)